 Steps to follow when applying for admission:

 - Complete and mail an Application for Admission to: Hesston College Admissions, Box 3000, Hesston, KS 67062.
-You may choose to download the application (966KB pdf) or apply online .
+You may choose to download the application or apply online .

 - Request official transcripts from your high school counselor (and from the registrar of any college you have attended-if applicable).
 Ask your counselor (or registrar) to mail your transcripts directly to Hesston College.
 For high school students, admission will be granted with a 6 or 7 semester transcript that includes courses taken and grades earned.
 Upon graduation, a final transcript (including date of graduation, class rank, and grade point average) should be forwarded to Hesston.
 All transcripts must be on file in the Hesston College Registrar’s Office before you can attend classes.
-Home-schooled applicants are required to submit 1) an outline or transcript of coursework covered including grades earned or a GED test score, and 2) standardized test (ACT/SAT) scores.
+For academic records, home-schooled applicants are required to submit 1) an outline or transcript of coursework covered including grades earned or a GED test score, and 2) standardized test (ACT/SAT) scores.
 The Admissions office may also request a certificate of high school completion from the home state.
 This requirement may be waived for students with an associate degree or higher.